dkittle/airport/SOLUTION.md

  when the runway is free.
 If the runway frees up and there are no more aircraft in the queue, the `TowerActor` will send it's overseer an `EmptyRunway` messaging, allowing the overseer to end the simulation.

-# What's Missing
-Uh, I appear to have ignored the part in the assignment where I read a file to initialize the system.

-I'll add that in a future iteration.